openvinotoolkit/training_extensions/docs/source/explanation/algorithms/classification/multi_class_classification.rst

 - ``Learning rate schedule``: `Cosine Annealing <https://arxiv.org/abs/1608.03983v5>`_.
 It is a common learning rate scheduler that tends to work well on average for this task on a variety of different datasets.

 - ``Loss function``: `Influence-Balanced Loss <https://arxiv.org/abs/2110.02444>`_.
-This is a balancing training method that helps us to solve the imbalanced data problem.
+IB loss is a solution for class-imbalance, which avoids overfitting to the majority classes re-weighting the influential samples

 - Additionally, we use `No Bias Decay (NBD) <https://arxiv.org/abs/1812.01187>`_ technique and **early stopping** to add adaptability to the training pipeline and prevent overfitting.